Widdowson Group

-Widdowson Group was a family owned and operated company in the British logistics industry.
-They offered various services based around the Logistics industry and Road Transportation services.
+Widdowson Group was a family owned and operated British logistics company.
+They offered various services based around the logistics industry and road transportation services.

 The company entered administration in 2017.

 History

 Established in the early 1900s as A.M.
 Widdowson and Son, the Widdowson Group haulage business worked locally, moving coal within the Leicester area.
 By the late 1980s, the company expanded into an organisation that was providing services throughout the whole of Great Britain.
 The Widdowson Group operated through six separate trading divisions: logistics warehousing, contract packing, transport, freight forwarding, pallet repair, garage services and a commercial training academy.